qnpham/ajax-project/README.md

-# ajax-project
+# MyMovieList

-A dynamic HTML, CSS, and JavaScript solo project.
+A web app for movie enjoyers to keep a list of their movies.